cyprien-amd/eur-usd-scraper/README.md

 # EUR/USD Live Dashboard Project

 ## Introduction
-This project was created as part of a coursework assignment at ESILV.
-The objective was to develop a complete data pipeline that scrapes live financial data, stores it, and displays it on a professional-looking dashboard accessible via a public URL.
+The objective of this project is to develop a complete data pipeline that scrapes live financial data, stores it, and displays it on a professional-looking dashboard accessible via a public URL.

 We decided to focus on the EUR/USD exchange rate, using a custom Python script and deploying the entire project on an AWS EC2 instance.